tigerfarm/owlcc/README.md

 Test that it works.
 In your browser, goto: http://localhost:8000.
 The Owl CC home pages is displayed.

-In another terminal window, run Ngrok to allow notifictions of incoming agent calls.
+In another terminal window, run Ngrok to allow notifications of incoming agent calls.
 ```
 $ /Users/dthurston/Applications/ngrok http 8000
 ...